japila-books/apache-spark-internals/docs/rdd/spark-rdd-partitions.md

 `repartition` is <<coalesce, coalesce>> with `numPartitions` and `shuffle` enabled.

-With the following computation you can see that `repartition(5)` causes 5 tasks to be started using `NODE_LOCAL` link:spark-data-locality.adoc[data locality].
+With the following computation you can see that `repartition(5)` causes 5 tasks to be started using `NODE_LOCAL` spark-data-locality.md[data locality].

 ```
 scala> lines.repartition(5).count